The Board of Directors thanks One Can Help staff. They run all the day-to-day details that make One Can Help so effective.

 Isil Waxman, Program Director

 Ms. Waxman has 15 years of experience in hospital operations, facilities planning, project management and development, strategic planning and fiscal management.
 Isil has devoted her time to family and community through her volunteer efforts.
-For several years, she organized toy and clothing drives for the underserved in Boston and worked with Mayyim Hayyim Living Waters to develop their strategic plan.
+For several years, she organized toy and clothing drives for the underserved in Boston.
+She has also worked with non-profits on their strategic plans and branding.
 She currently serves on the Board of Trustees for the Meadowbrook School of Weston, the Board of Trustees for ThinkGive Inc, a local, small non-profit dedicated to teaching kindness to children, and the Board of Trustees of the Country Garden Club of Weston.
-She holds a BS in Applied Physiology from Boston University and a MBA from Suffolk University.
+She holds a B.S. in Applied Physiology from Boston University and an M.B.A. from Suffolk University.

-Ms. Martin (no relation to Anne) has been involved with One Can Help since 2012.
-She began her career at the University of Pennsylvania as the project manager of a large, federally-funded national survey of legal immigrants.
-While working there, she also studied community organizing, faith-based organizations and nonprofit management, culminating in a Master of Liberal Arts degree.
-Ms. Martin received her B.A. in French and Chemistry from Grinnell College and M.S. in Chemistry from the University of Wisconsin-Madison.
+Ms. Martin (no relation to Anne), has managed various projects for One Can Help since 2012, including foundation relations, database creation and event registration.
+Prior to working with OCH, she was the project manager at Princeton of a large, federally-funded national survey of legal immigrants.
+Ms. Martin received her B.A. in French and Chemistry from Grinnell College, her M.S. in Chemistry from the University of Wisconsin-Madison, and her Master of Liberal Arts degree from the University of Pennsylvania with a focus on community organizing.
 She lives in Newton with her husband and young children and volunteers her time with several community-building organizations.

 BOARD OF DIRECTORS